What is an Employee Profit Sharing Plan?

 How does an employee profit sharing plan work?

-• Legal and tax considerations – Businesses must structure the plan to comply with regulatory and tax laws.
+• Legal and tax considerations: Companies must meet regulatory and tax obligations.

 Types of employee profit sharing plans